Unreal Tournament 2004: Release

+Post-release

+Updates and DLC

 In summer 2004, Epic and Atari, in collaboration, released an XP Levels downloadable map pack, which included two Onslaught maps, ONS-Ascendancy and ONS-Aridoom.
 The pack is free for download and use on any system capable of running the game.

-In September 2004, Atari released in stores the "Editor's Choice Edition" of Unreal Tournament 2004 which adds three vehicles, four Onslaught maps, and six character skins to the original game, and contains several mods developed by the community as selected by Epic Games.
+In September 2004, Atari released in stores Unreal Tournament 2004: Editor's Choice Edition, which adds three vehicles, four Onslaught maps, and six character skins to the original game, and contains several mods developed by the community as selected by Epic Games.
 This extension (excluding mods) was released as a Bonus Pack by Atari on September 23, and is available for free download.

 The version for Windows x86-64 was released as a downloadable patch on October 1, 2005.

 In December 2005, the Mega Bonus Pack was released online by Epic Games, which included several new maps, along with the latest patch and the Editor's Choice Edition content.

 In June 2006, Midway Games acquired the publishing rights to the Unreal back catalog from Infogrames and Atari.
-That November, Midway released Unreal Anthology, a bundle that includes Unreal Gold, Unreal II: The Awakening, Unreal Tournament (Game of the Year edition), and Unreal Tournament 2004.
+That November, Midway released Unreal Anthology, a bundle that includes Unreal Gold, Unreal II: The Awakening, Unreal Tournament: Game of the Year Edition, and Unreal Tournament 2004.

-In March 2008, Epic Games released the game on Valve's digital distribution service Steam, and was also included as part of the Unreal Deal Pack, followed later in the year by the "Editor's Choice Edition" on GOG.com.
+In March 2008, Epic Games released the game on Valve's digital distribution service Steam, and was also included as part of the Unreal Deal Pack, followed later in the year by the Editor's Choice Edition on GOG.com.

-Subsequent Midway edition of Unreal Tournament 2004 omits Linux installer from DVD game content.
+Subsequent Midway editions of Unreal Tournament 2004 omit the Linux installer from DVD game content.